OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/appendix-install/install.md

 user files are saved in a `.tstool` folder under the user’s home folder and provide user-specific customization of the TSTool installation.
 Folder names beginning with a period are by default hidden on Linux computers.
-As of TSTool TSTool 13.00.00, the user files are separated by major TSTool version, meaning that files for version 13.00.00, 13.00.01, 13.01.00, etc. are all stored under `.tstool/13`.
+As of TSTool 13.00.00, the user files are separated by major TSTool version, meaning that files for version 13.00.00, 13.00.01, 13.01.00, etc. are all stored under `.tstool/13`.
 This allows sharing of configuration file in major version while allowing TSTool features and configuration files to evolve over time.
 User configuration files will override the installation configuration